L\'evy flights as an emergent phenomenon in a spatially extended system

 \section{Reduction to an SDE via collective coordinates}

 We shall employ the method of collective coordinates.
 Originally developed for deterministic PDEs \cite{GottwaldKramer04} it has since been successfully employed to reduce the complexity of a wide range of dynamical systems including complex network dynamics \cite{Gottwald15,Gottwald17,SmithGottwald20} and SPDEs \cite{CartwrightGottwald19,CartwrightGottwald21}.
 In the context of SPDEs with symmetries the method of collective coordinates relies on a decomposition of the dynamics into the dynamics along the group and the dynamics orthogonal to it, the so-called shape dynamics.
-Assuming that the deterministic core supports a traveling front, as is the case for the sLLG equation, the question is how the noise will affect the solution.
-It is argued that the noise only enters the dynamics along the group, given here by the translational symmetry, where it can freely diffuse, whereas the noise is controlled in the contracting ($\lambda>0$) shape dynamics \cite{CartwrightGottwald19}.
+Assuming that the deterministic core supports a travelling front, as is the case for the sLLG equation, the question is how the noise will affect the solution.
+It is argued that the noise can freely diffuse along the neutrally stable group orbit, given here by the translational symmetry, whereas the noise is controlled in the contracting ($\lambda>0$) shape dynamics \cite{CartwrightGottwald19}.
 To capture this, we consider the ansatz

+For simplicity we assume from now on that $L\to \infty$ which allows to use the explicit solution (3.2) for $m_0$.
 Here $R_j[\xi]$ denotes rotations around the $j^{\rm{th}}$ axis by the angle $\xi$.
-The dynamics of the infinite-dimensional SPDE is now encapsulated in the time evolution of the shape variables $(w,\theta,\eta,\psi)$, the translational group variable $\phi(t)$.
-Indeed, we are able to fit such an ansatz to solutions of numerical simulations with a high degree of accuracy.
-The rotations imply that each component of $m(x,t)$ can be written as a linear combination of $\tanh$ and $\sech$ functions with the coefficients depending on the angle variables.
-These amplitudes perform evolve stochastically on the sphere defined by $||m||^2=1$ (cf. Figure~\ref{fig:w}).\\
+The dynamics of the infinite-dimensional SPDE is now encapsulated in the time evolution of the shape variables $(w,\theta,\eta,\psi)$ and the translational group variable $\phi(t)$.
+Indeed, we are able to fit such an ansatz to solutions of numerical simulations with a high degree of accuracy (cf. Section \ref{Section: CC vs SPDE}).
+The rotations imply that each component of $\hat m(x,t)$ can be written as a linear combination of $\tanh$ and $\sech$ functions with the coefficients depending on the angle variables.
+These amplitudes evolve stochastically on the sphere defined by $\Vert \hat m \Vert^2=1$ (cf. Figure~\ref{fig:w}f).\\

-The framework of collective coordinates views the ansatz as a Galerkin approximation and appropriate projection leads to an SDE for the collective coordinates.
+The framework of collective coordinates views the ansatz (\ref{eq:ansatz}) as a Galerkin approximation and appropriate projection leads to an SDE for the collective coordinates.
 For expository ease we denote by $\vec{p}=(w, \theta, \eta, \phi, \psi)$ the vector of collective coordinates which are assumed to evolve according to a stochastic differential equation